Caffeine in coffee: Coffee is a class we cannot classify because it depends on how it is made or extracted.

 French press: 80mg

 Instant Coffee is not high in caffeine as compared to regular coffee.
-The caffeine content in this is 8oz (236ml) single cup of coffee has 57mg of caffeine which low.
+The caffeine content in this coffee is 8oz (236ml) single cup of coffee has 57mg of caffeine which is low.

 Caffeine in coffee vs Espresso

-Espresso has caffeine as a regular cup of coffee.
+Espresso contains, caffeine the same as a regular cup of coffee.
 At an average rate, a standard espresso cup of coffee has 77mg of caffeine.